American Airlines, Alaska Air hike checked baggage fees amid soaring fuel prices

 Save Story

-It has also increased the cost of a third checked bag by $50 to $200 for the travelers, although that pricing structure was already in place for some locations, such as Canada.
+Both airlines have also increased the cost of a third checked bag by $50 to $200.

-American Airlines has also outlined an additional $5 bump on checked bags for customers flying with basic economy tickets, effective from May 18.
+American Airlines already had a similar pricing structure for third checked bags in place for certain locations, including Canada.
+It has also outlined an additional $5 bump on checked bags for customers flying with basic economy tickets, effective from May 18.

-Basic economy fliers will also be charged a fee to select a seat and will not be eligible for complimentary system-wide upgrades on flights from May 18.
+Basic economy fliers will also be charged a fee to select a seat and will not be eligible for complimentary systemwide upgrades on flights from May 18, American said.

 Meanwhile, travelers who purchase tickets in premium cabins will continue to receive free baggage on both domestic and international flights, American added.